frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-fear-of-the-lord.md

 If we have a sense of sin, if we have a great refinement in our spiritual life, then we\'ll have a great refinement with Our Lord.
 We will love our weekly appointment for Confession, or those other moments in the Mass when the Blessed Eucharist comes into our souls in grace.

-"If we are to try to banish this evil from our life...we first of all have to try and ensure that our dispositions, both habitual and actual, are those of a clear aversion to sin, so that we don\'t dialogue with temptation; we flee.
+We\'re told in *Friends of God*, "If we are to try to banish this evil from our life...we first of all have to try and ensure that our dispositions, both habitual and actual, are those of a clear aversion to sin," so that we don\'t dialogue with temptation; we flee.

-"Sincerely," we\'re told in *Friends of God*, "in a manly way, we must develop, both in our heart and in our mind, a sense of horror from mortal sin.
+"Sincerely, in a manly way, we must develop, both in our heart and in our mind, a sense of horror from mortal sin.
 We must also cultivate a deep-seated hatred of deliberate venial sin, those negligences which, while they don\'t deprive us of God\'s grace, do serve to obstruct the channels through which grace comes to us" (J. Escrivá, *Friends of God*, Point 243).

 We have to try and keep those channels open, clean, free-flowing, not presenting any obstacles.